 Grade Point Average

-Students who fail to maintain at least a 2.66 G.P.A. either with respect to their cumulative work, or in the work of a given semester, are considered to not be making satisfactory academic progress.
+Students who fail to maintain at least a 2.66 G.P.A. with respect to their cumulative work are considered to not be making satisfactory academic progress.
 In addition the student must comply with Hartford International’s full Academic Probation policy.